 The BJJ full mount, often known as the mounted position, is a powerful position in Brazilian jiu-jitsu.
 It is commonly referred to as the ‘King of all Jiu-Jitsu Positions’ and necessitates a thorough understanding of the fundamentals and the management of various variables.
-Nevertheless, several grapplers, like Roger Gracie, have used this BJJ efficiently in high-level competition.
-So, you’re undoubtedly curious about what the mount positions offer.

 The mount position in gi and no-gi jiu-jitsu can provide many attacks to defeat your opponent and conclude the fight.
 It offers chokes, arm locks, shoulder locks, and other incredible strikes.

 This guide will teach you all you need to know about correctly using the BJJ mount position.
 It will show you some beautiful attacks and transitions if you play from the top and some fantastic escape strategies from the bottom.
 Keep an eye out!